bone38ljtnn/motif-counting/readme.md

 This command runs the program with the datasets.txt file, enables threading with 32 threads, and sets delta to 3600 and omega to 4.

+### output :

+The output results are represented using a 6$\times$6 matrix to display the counts of all temporal motif instances.
+In the provided 6$\times$6 matrix, the first four columns represent the counts of all Star temporal motif instances.
+In the last two columns, the first four rows indicate the counts of Triangle temporal motif instances, and the last two rows represent the counts of Pair temporal motif instances.